- Chair, Public and International Relations Committee

 Dr. Chung joined the National Institute of Education (NIE), Nanyang Technological University (NTU), Singapore as a faculty member in the sociology of physical education (PE) and sport in

 2013.
 He initially joined the NIE/NTU as the first postdoctoral fellow for Physical Education and Sport Science (PESS), conducted a PE research from a sociological perspective

 that was funded by the National Research Foundation of Korea (NRF), and

 also taught students as a part-time lecturer from 2011 to 2013.
 Prior to joining NIE/NTU, he had worked for the Seoul

 National University of Education (SNUE) which is the national teacher preparation

 University (KNSU), the national elite sports centered institute.
-He obtained his MSc and PhD at the Korea National Sport University in 2005 and 2009 respectively.
+He obtained his MSc and PhD at KNSU in 2005 and 2009 respectively.

-present as to the mainstream discourse of physical education classes in public schools; (e) people's social behaviour on the media platforms.
+in the area of PE research; (b) archaeological and/or genealogical analysis based on Foucault's theoretical concepts; (c) a history of the present as to the emergence and transformation of PE-related events; (d) existence and absence in PE and sport; (e) construction of sport policy discourse.
 He was a secretary of the Korean Society for the Sociology of Sport (KSSS).
-He is currently an active member of the International Sociology of Sport Association (ISSA) and the North American Society for the Sociology of Sport (NASSS), presents his research annually and has been invited to numerous international conferences.
+He is currently an active member of the International Sociology of Sport Association (ISSA) and the North American Society for the Sociology of Sport (NASSS), presents his research regularly and has been invited to international conferences on education, PE and sport.